-1. The purpose of this report is to present Cabinet with the proposed Dudley Borough 'Economic Regeneration Strategy', for approval as the agreed and final Strategy.
+1. The purpose of this report is to update Corporate and Economic Strategy Select Committee on the work undertaken to date on the proposed Dudley Borough 'Economic Regeneration Strategy', in advance of a report to cabinet on 20th March 2024.